XKNX/XKNX.github.io/introduction.md

     xknx = XKNX()
 ```

 Initialization of XKNX object.
 Constructor may take several arguments like a reference to the asyncio-loop or various callbacks for device updates or telegram received.
-See (XKNX object documentation)[/xknx] for details.
+See [XKNX object documentation](/xknx) for details.

 ````python
     await xknx.start()